adi-sharma14/aro-configs/README.md

 # aro-configs

-This space is used to demonstate the ArgoCD capabilities to maintain ARO cluster configurations.
+This space is used to demonstate the ArgoCD capabilities to maintain ARO cluster configurations as well as application configurations.
 In order to demonstrate it successfully, below tasks are required.

 # 1. Deployment of ArgoCD Operator in ARO cluster